learnbyexample/cli-computing/cli_computing.md

 $ echo "${ip/is*s/ X }"
 th X tring

-# deletes first occurrence of 's'
+# delete the first occurrence of 's'
 $ echo "${ip/s}"
 thi is a sample string
-# deletes all occurrences of 's'
+# delete all the occurrences of 's'
 $ echo "${ip//s}"
 thi i a ample tring
 ```